mschuylermoss/705Project/README.md

 # 705Project
-Computational project for UW Statistical Physics 2 course.
-Monte Carlo Simulations for Statistical Physics.
-Spring 2023.
+Code for the final project of PHYS 705 at the University of Waterloo.

+Monte Carlo Simulations and accompanying calcuations for the 2D Ising model and the 2D XY model on a square lattice.